doecode/server/src/main/java/gov/osti/services/Metadata.md

 Requires authenticated login.
 Retrieve all metadata projects owned by the current logged-in user account in JSON format.
 Administrative accounts will see ALL PROJECTS, while Site Administrator users will see all projects from their SITE.

+If pagination is desired, specify the starting row number as the query parameter "start", and the desired number of rows as "rows".
+If rows is specified, it is capped at 100.

 > Request:
 > ```html
 > GET /doecodeapi/services/metadata/projects